 3. 86 Forks

-The third stop on our tour was as 86 Forks Bar + Table, located at 11 Palafox Place, Suite B. It is inside of a renovated building that has a few eateries on the ground floor with dining tables and chairs in the open and airy hallway.
+The third stop on our tour was at 86 Forks Bar + Table, located at 11 Palafox Place, Suite B. It is inside a renovated building that has a few eateries on the ground floor with dining tables and chairs in the open and airy hallway.

 86 Forks is known for its Asian-fusion dishes and we got to try their fried egg roll with braised beef, caramelized onions, napa cabbage, cheese, and spicy mustard sauce.